bxxd/yfinance-ux-mcp/README.md

 poetry install
 ```

-### 2. Configure Claude Code
+### 2. Configure MCP Client

 **Note:** This is a local stdio MCP server.
-It runs on your machine and connects to Claude Code via standard I/O (not HTTP/network).
+It runs on your machine and connects to MCP clients via standard I/O (not HTTP/network).
 All data stays local.

 **Method 1: Using make -C (recommended)**